Apollo Commercial Real Estate Finance Inc. (ARI) Just Got Our Attention

 ARI’s Market Performance

-ARI stocks went up by 4.07% for the week, with a monthly drop of -21.90% and a quarterly performance of -18.99%, while its annual performance rate touched -42.61%.
-The volatility ratio for the week stands at 5.65% while the volatility levels for the past 30 days are set at 4.36% for Apollo Commercial Real Estate Finance Inc. The simple moving average for the period of the last 20 days is -15.05% for ARI stocks with a simple moving average of -29.73% for the last 200 days.
+ARI stocks went down by -4.11% for the week, with a monthly drop of -23.75% and a quarterly performance of -17.35%, while its annual performance rate touched -41.36%.
+The volatility ratio for the week stands at 5.52% while the volatility levels for the past 30 days are set at 4.93% for Apollo Commercial Real Estate Finance Inc. The simple moving average for the period of the last 20 days is -9.75% for ARI stocks with a simple moving average of -28.04% for the last 200 days.

 Analysts’ Opinion of ARI